enum314/enum314/README.md

 Since **September of 2019**, I switched to JavaScript as my main language, and shortly after moved to [`TypeScript`] (thanks to its much better coding experience), which is what I use daily now.

 I've also experimented with other languages (such as [`Java`], or [`C#`]), but so far my language of choice is still [`TypeScript`].

-## 🔭 Projects

-Here's a quick run down of some of the projects I'm working on:

-- 👯 [`sti-edos`](https://github.com/enum314/sti-edos) - a powerful school student violation & permit management system
-- 👯 [`tickety`](https://github.com/enum314/tickety) - a discord ticket bot (very simple lol)
-- 👯 [`blog`](https://github.com/enum314/blog) - a next.js blog website made with next.js, tailwind, typeScript, and prisma with markdown support

-> I tend to pick up a lot of projects as time passes, so this list is not exhaustive plus most of my really good projects are closed source! :sweat_smile:

-> You can see more by exploring [`my repositories`]

 ## ⚡ Technologies
 <p>